KeppySoftware/OmniMIDI/README.md

 - A CPU running at 2.0GHz (With SSE instruction set support)
 - 256MB of RAM
 - Realtek High Definition Audio or better<br />*(AC97 might work too, but it's really laggy.)*
-- Windows Vista SP2 or greater (Server versions are supported too)<br />*(Windows XP SP3 is supported too, but I won't give technical support for it.)*
+- Windows Vista SP2 or greater (Server versions are supported too)

 ### Recommended system requirements for studio environments
 For the best experience, it's recommended to run the synthesizer on a PC with the following specifications: